-The Junior Sophister (third) year is spent at a university or business school in the country of the language you are studying.
-Trinity College has exchange agreements with a range of leading universities and business schools throughout Europe.
-The vast majority of modules and examinations taken during your year abroad will be through the medium of your chosen language.
-On conclusion of the academic year, experience of the business culture in the country of your chosen language is gained through a work placement of approximately two months’ duration.
+The third year is spent at a university or business school in the country of the language you are studying.
+Trinity has exchange agreements with a range of leading universities and business schools throughout Europe.
+The vast majority of modules and examinations, taken during your year abroad, will be through the medium of your chosen language.
+On conclusion of the academic year, experience of the business culture in the country of your chosen language may be gained through a work placement of approximately two months’ duration.

-Tel: +353 1 896 1840
+Tel: +353 1 896 3705

-Tel: +353 1 896 2707
+Tel: +353 1 896 4146

-Business studies and Russian:
+Business Studies and Russian: Dr. Dmitri Tsiskarashvili